stuartsierra/component/README.md

     this))
 ```

-**Dependencies are not supplied at construction time.**
+**Do not pass component dependencies in a constructor.**
-A component's runtime dependencies will be injected into it by the
+Systems are responsible for injecting runtime dependencies into the
-system which contains it: see the next section.
+components they contain: see the next section.

 ```clojure
 (defn example-component [config-options]